Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Debiased parametric bootstrap via indirect inference

 \begin{remark} For Theorem \ref{thm:indirect_est} part 2, the variance of $(v_0 - \frac{1}{R}\sum_{r=1}^R v_r)$ is in the order of $(1+1/R)$ compared to the variance of $v_0$.
 To approach the optimal variance, we need to set $\Omega=\l((B^*)^{\intercal} \Sigma(\theta^*)^{-1} B^*\r)^{-1}$ and take $R$ to be an arbitrarily large constant.
 In Theorem \ref{thm:ada_indirect_est} part 2, this is automatically achieved without the knowledge of $\Omega$ and holds with $R_n\rightarrow\infty$. \end{remark}

-\begin{remark} We primarily use the asymptotic equivariance in Theorems \ref{thm:indirect_est} and \ref{thm:ada_indirect_est} to establish the consistency of the PB CIs and HTs with $\hat{\theta}:=\hat{\theta}_{\mathrm{IND}}$.
+\begin{remark} We use the asymptotic equivariance in Theorems \ref{thm:indirect_est} and \ref{thm:ada_indirect_est} to establish the consistency of the PB confidence sets and HTs with $\hat{\theta}:=\hat{\theta}_{\mathrm{IND}}$.
 While the asymptotic distribution could be used for inference as stated in the original indirect inference method \citep{gourieroux1993indirect}, it would require an estimation of $(B^*, J^*, F_{\rho,u,\mathrm{DP}}^*)$, and its finite-sample performance may be unsatisfactory.
 However, the asymptotic distribution is still helpful for studentization in constructing an approximate pivot for inference as shown in Theorem \ref{thm:indirect_inf_valid_est} part 3.
-We use the approximate pivot for HTs in our simulation, and Figure \ref{fig:HT_comparison} shows its good performance. \end{remark}
+Figure \ref{fig:HT_comparison} shows the performance of the approximate pivot in HTs. \end{remark}

 \begin{remark}